NREL/PVMesh/README.md

 mesh_generator.py is the file that creates the geometry and mesh using GMSH.
 It reads all variables from input.txt (created by the GUI).
 In the case where input.txt is not available, mesh_generator.py will use original.txt to set the variables.

+### Creation of multiple meshes

+PVmesh allows the creation of multiple meshes by taking comma separated values.
+For example, if I am conducting a parametric study on the impact of cell_width and require meshes with `cell_width = [3,4,5]`, the variable `cell_width` can take 3,4,5 and will generate 3 input files for each case, then generate a mesh for each file. a subdirectory is created for each case containing the input file the `.brep` geometry file and the mesh file.
+All variables can take comma seprated values, where the the combinations are sorted and the necessary input files are generated.